Appoint us as external data protection officer

 Requirements

-The GDPR requires the controller to appoint a data protection officer,
+The GDPR requires the controller to appoint a data protection officer committed,

-• if special category data according to Art.
+- if, as part of the core activity, special category data pursuant to Art.
 9 GDPR or data on criminal convictions and offenses (Art.
-10 GDPR) are processed as part of the core activity.
+10 GDPR) are processed.

-Thus, the GDPR sets a rather narrow framework in which the appointment of a data protection officer is really mandatory.
-The purpose is to cover the areas in which particularly sensitive or particularly extensive personal data is processed.
+The GDPR thus sets a fairly narrow framework within which the appointment of a data protection officer is really mandatory.
+The purpose is to cover the areas in which particularly sensitive or particularly extensive personal data be processed.

 However, these requirements are extended by the BDSG, so that the scope of the obligation is not so small after all.
 According to Section 38 BDSG, the designation is also mandatory in Germany,

-• if, as a rule, at least 20 persons are permanently employed with the automated processing of personal data or regardless of the number of persons engaged in processing
+- if, as a rule, at least 20 persons are permanently involved in automated processing personal data are employed or regardless of the number of persons engaged in processing

-• If processing operations are carried out that are subject to a data protection impact assessment pursuant to Art.
-35 DSGVO or
+- if processing operations are carried out that are subject to Data protection impact assessment are subject to Art.
+35 GDPR or

-• if personal data are processed on a business basis for the purpose of transmission, anonymized transmission or for the purpose of market or opinion research.
+- when personal data processed for the purpose of transmission, anonymized transmission or for the purpose of market or opinion research.

 However, the threshold of 20 employed persons is not as clear-cut as it first sounds:

 The 20-person threshold must be reached "as a rule".
-This means that the number of persons employed with the automated processing of personal data over a period of one year is considered, or what number will be employed in the context of a forecast.
+This means that the number of people who are involved in automated processing over a period of one year is considered. personal data are employed or how many will be employed within the scope of a forecast.

 The persons must also be "continuously" employed, which means that the task is performed by these persons on a regular basis.
 It does not have to be the main task or core of the person's activity to handle personal data.
 It is sufficient that handling of personal data takes place within the scope of the specific activity.
 For this purpose, it is sufficient that the person is connected to a communication system such as Outlook or has access to the company's own address directories.
 When examining whether the threshold value has been exceeded, employees who have no other competencies than to have personal data displayed are also included.